Hubert1225/New-Numpy-Matplotlib-examples/README.md

 ## About the project

-New Numpy-Matplotlib Examples is - as name suggests - a set of exemplary programs exploring great capabilities of two fundamental Python libraries: NumPy and Matplotlib.
+New Numpy-Matplotlib Examples is - as the name suggests - a set of exemplary programs exploring great capabilities of two fundamental Python libraries: NumPy and Matplotlib.